openmarmot/aws-cft-llama-cpp/README.md

 ### Requirements
 - A standard AWS VPC with at least one public subnet with Public IP addresses enabled

-### Approximate AWS Costs as of 2023.
+### Approximate AWS Costs as of 2024.
 Subject to change
 - c6a.xlarge : $113 / month (assuming you accidentally left it on all month)
+- p3.2xlarge : $2234 / month (!!) (assuming you accidentally left it on all month)
 - storage : $0.08 gigabyte/month

 ### Templates